From Heat to The Godfather Part II, here’s ranking the best Al Pacino movies and performances of all time.

 Scent of a Woman is a remake of the 1974 Italian classic of the same title.
 It revolves around the friendship that develops between a cantankerous retired army colonel named Frank Slade, who has lost his sight in an accident and a young man studying in a posh prep school.
 The college-going kid, Charlie Simms takes up the job to aid and care for Frank.
 The short-tempered Frank gradually warms up to Charlie, and facilitates the young man’s initiation into adulthood.
 Pacino spectacularly gets the mannerisms of a visually impaired man right.
 At the same time, he perfectly conveys the character’s emotions despite those limitations.

 8. Carlito’s Way (1993)

-In Brian De Palma ’s Carlito’s Way, Al Pacino plays the notorious Puerto Rican former drug kingpin.
+In director Brian De Palma ’s Carlito’s Way, Al Pacino plays the notorious Puerto Rican former drug kingpin.
 Recently released from prison, Carlito hopes to escape his former life.
 But fate has other plans.
 Like Scarface, it’s also about human frailties and excessive greed.
 But, it approaches these themes in a more tragic manner.

-Al Pacino’s performance starts to burn its way into our psyche, right from the opening morbid scene.
+Carlito’s Way is a return to the tough guy role for Al Pacino.
+After Scarface, the actor stayed away from the limelight for a while, and did relatively smaller projects.
+Pacino even played a short-order cook in the beautiful rom-com Frankie and Johnny (1991).
+Carlito’s Way carries the usual Al Pacino intensity which starts to burn its way into our psyche, right from the opening morbid scene.
 Al’s impassioned, color-drained face in the first sequence is spectacular to watch.
 Besides providing intense emotional thrills, Pacino is great in showcasing his deep-rooted sense of romance.